zalando-stups/planb-cassandra/README.rst

     From: "source: registry.opensource.zalan.do/stups/planb-cassandra:cd89"
     To: "source: registry.opensource.zalan.do/stups/planb-cassandra-3:cd95"
     ```
 7. Start the instance and connect to it.
+At this point your node should be working and serving reads and writes.
 Login to the docker container and finish the upgrade by running `nodetool upgradesstables`.
-Check the logs for errors and warnings
+   Check the logs for errors and warnings. (__Note:__ For the size of ~12GB SSTables it takes approximately one hour to convert them to the new format.)
 8. Proceed with each node in your cluster.